 Dean performed with The Missouri Boatride until the band docked for the final time in late 2017, when Dean had decided to retire from professional performing after more than six decades of delighting audiences.
 On May 5 of this year, the band was inducted into the local Reeds Spring Hall of Fame in recognition of their years of entertainment in their community.

 Dean and The Dillards likewise received many professional honors and accolades through the years, among them recognition by the Missouri Walk of Fame in 2008 (as the Darlings, along with Maggie Peterson and Denver Pyle) and being named Outstanding Missourians by the Missouri House of Representatives in 2010.

 An especially meaningful professional recognition was when the Original Dillards were inducted into the International Bluegrass Music Association Hall of Fame on October 1, 2009.
 Longtime friend John McEuen, founder of the Nitty Gritty Dirt Band, presented The Dillards with the honor at the awards show at Nashville's Ryman Auditorium.

 Awards are nice, but Dean's legacy extends far beyond such things.
 Recordings and memories of his music will live on for as long as music and memory themselves.
 More than that, Dean's many acts of kindness to all he encountered and his love of his family and friends are an inspiration and are deeply cherished by those who knew him.

-Editor's Note: When information about arrangements is announced, we'll update this article.
-To read more about Dean Webb, here are two informative articles previously published online:
+Editor's Note: To read more about Dean Webb, here are two informative articles previously published online: